anywhichway/lazui/docs/lazui.md

 - bar,
 - column,
 - donut,
-- combo,
-- candlestick,
-- histogram,
-- scatter
+- combo

 You can see examples in the Google [chart gallery](https://developers.google.com/chart/interactive/docs/gallery).
 The core library is automatically loaded.
-You can add special packages with the `lz:options` attribute, e.g.
+You can add special packages with the `lz:options` attribute, e.g. `lz:options="{controller:{packages:['wordtree']}}"`.
-`lz:options="{controller:{packages:['wordtree']}}"`.

 The chart definitions always use a `type`, `options`, and `data` property in the state defining the chart.

 ```html
 <template data-lz:state="pizza">